SophiaKatsaki/CPU-scheduling-and-Memory-management-algorithms/README.md

 # CPU-scheduling-and-Memory-management-algorithms
-Implementations of some CPU scheduling and Memory management algorithms in Java.
+Implementations of some CPU scheduling and Memory Management algorithms in Java.

-These implementations were developed as an assignment for the Course: Operating Systems/Λειτουργικά Συστήματα.
+**This was an assignment for the Aristotle University 'Operating Systems' course.
+It was a team work, four people worked on.**